 A company is a separate legal entity from the people who control it or work for it.
 A business run by an individual or partners (above) can be incorporated into a company at any time, and a completely different tax regime will apply (see the Corporate summary for more information).

 Treatment of trusts

 Trusts under English law have evolved over several centuries.
 They can be divided into 'express' trusts, which are expressly created by deed or will, and 'implied' trusts, which are imposed by law or equity.
 Express trusts are used by individuals for a wide range of purposes, including the control of the use and destination of property, provision for those incapable of holding property for themselves, provision of benefits to employees, and charitable and educational trusts.
-The tax treatment of trusts has undergone significant changes, and there remain few tax reasons to transferring property into trust for UK resident and domiciled individuals.
-They, however, continue to be used by UK resident individuals as a means to provide for children/grandchildren whilst retaining an element of control over the assets.
+The tax treatment of trusts has undergone significant changes, and there remain few tax reasons for transferring property into non-UK resident trusts for UK resident and domiciled individuals.
+Non-UK resident trusts are, however, frequently used by non-UK domiciled individuals and they, however, continue to be used by UK resident individuals as a means to provide for children/grandchildren whilst retaining an element of control over the assets.

 UK legislation currently provides a favourable regime for non-UK domiciled individuals setting up non-UK trusts with their overseas assets in that tax is broadly only due when payments/benefits are received from the trust.
 Capital payments, including benefits from non-UK resident trusts, are broadly matched to trust income and gains if the beneficiary is UK resident.
 The rules in connection with non-UK domiciled individuals and trusts were changed from 6 April 2017.
 The rules are very complex and specialist advice should be sought in this area.